mikeperry-tor/vanguards/README.md

 listening on port 9051 (or on an alternate user-specified port, or UNIX file system socket).

-It has three defense subsystems: Vanguards, Bandguards, and Rendguard.
+It has three defense subsystems: Vanguards, Rendguard, and Bandguards.

 All three subsystems apply to both service-side and client-side onion service activity, but **NOT** to any client traffic that exits the Tor network to the